I arrived at Fowey at 2 o'clock in time to see the the Saturday racing.

 The moorings were quite busy with only a few empty by early evening, the town was also fairly busy but not the heaving mass you get during the school holidays and I was able to get a good, albeit expensive, dinner at the King of Prussia.
 By Sunday afternoon there were few boats left on the visitors buoys, some of which were on a rally from Mylor and presumably had to get home.

-My planned meet up in Plymouth with a fellow solo sailor planned for Monday / Tuesday is now off so I'll probably head for Hallsand (behind start Point and if the wind permits - the models differ) tomorrow (Monday).
+My planned meet up in Plymouth with a fellow solo sailor planned for Monday / Tuesday is now off so tomorrow (Monday) I will probably head for Cawsand Bay (Plymouth) or Hallsand (behind start Point) if the wind permits - the models differ.
 Winds are likely to be light for several days with little or no rain so after that I'll probably go round Lyme Bay in 2 or 3 days then take the inshore route around Portland Bill, the gate for which will be open late afternoon / early evening, anchor in the harbour for a night and I should be back in the Hamble after two more days or possibly three if the easterly wind promised for Thursday materialises.

 25 miles in five hours 45 minutes for an average speed of 4.4 knots over the ground, not bad under headsail alone with an adverse tide until Dodman and less than a mile and a half under engine and that generally below the average speed.